NREL/AESD/04-api.md

 # Records API, Version 4

-The AESD Records API consists of Google Protobuf 3 [@protobuf] messages used for requesting and providing data and metadata for record-oriented information.
+The Records API consists of Google Protobuf 3 [@protobuf] messages used for requesting and providing data and metadata for record-oriented information.
 This section contains the complete specification for version 4 of the Records API.
 Clients send `Request` messages and servers send `Response` messages, typically transported via WebSockets [@websockets].

 ## Message Groups